casangi/casadocs/docs/tasks/task_specfit.rst

    be a single reference profile in a multiplet, to which the parameters of the other component profiles in the multiplet are tied to.

    .. rubric:: AXIS

-   The *axis* parameter indicates alongwhich axis the profiles should be fit; a negative value indicates that the spectral axis should be used, or if one does not exist, that the zeroth axis should be used.
+   The *axis* parameter indicates along which axis the profiles should be fit; a negative value indicates that the spectral axis should be used, or if one does not exist, that the zeroth axis should be used.

    .. rubric:: MINIMUM NUMBER OF PIXELS

    The *minpts* parameter indicates the minimum number of unmasked pixels that must be present in order for a fit to be attempted.
    When *multifit=True*, positions with too few good points will be masked in any output images.

    .. rubric:: ONE FIT OF REGION AVERAGE OR PIXEL BY PIXEL FIT

    The *multifit* parameter indicates if profiles should be fit at each pixel position in the selected region (true), or if the spectral profiles in that region should be averaged together and the fit done to that averaged spectral profile (false).

    .. rubric:: POLYNOMIAL FITTING

    The order of the polynomial to fit is specified via the *poly* parameter.
 If *poly<0*, no polynomial fit will be attempted.
 No initial estimates of coefficients can be specified; these are determined automatically.

    .. rubric:: Gaussian SINGLET FITTING

-   The *ngauss* parameter specifiesthe maximum number of Gaussian singlets to be fitted, if no estimates are specified by the profile's initial parameter estimates pampest, pcenterest and pfwhmest (the so-called *p*est* parameters) `[a] <#fna>`__ or by an estimates file, and if gmncomps=0 or is empty.
-The initial estimates of the parameters for these Gaussians will be determinedautomatically in this case.
+   The *ngauss* parameter specifies the maximum number of Gaussian singlets to be fitted, if no estimates are specified by the profile's initial parameter estimates pampest, pcenterest and pfwhmest (the so-called *p*est* parameters) `[a] <#fna>`__ or by an estimates file, and if gmncomps=0 or is empty.
+The initial estimates of the parameters for these Gaussians will be determined automatically in this case.
 If it deems it appropriate, the fitter will fit fewer Gaussians than this number.
-If the*estimates* parameteris not specified, or the *p*est* parameters are not specified and *ngauss=0*, *gmncomps* is empty or 0, and *poly<0*, an error will occur as this indicates there is nothing to fit.
+If the *estimates* parameter is not specified, or the *p*est* parameters are not specified and *ngauss=0*, *gmncomps* is empty or 0, and *poly<0*, an error will occur as this indicates there is nothing to fit.

    One can specify initial estimates of Gaussian singlet parameters via an estimates file or the *pampest*, *pcenterest*, *pfwhmest*, and optionally, the *pfix* parameters.
 The latter is the